amaiellu/bmme_890_schaefer/README.md

 Update to Hw2B: previous notebook was erroneous.
 I have now made a copy of the correct homework file, and added my code to each exercise.

+Hw4:
+Added python notebook used to create models for titanic Kaggle competition